Firegrl/vtm-manchester/characters/backgrounds/imogen-voss.md

 When the museum is closed to the public and the halls fall quiet, she can often be found conversing with **Stan**, the twelve-foot-tall T. rex skeleton that dominates the dinosaur gallery.
 Thus far, Stan has not deigned to respond—but Imogen is patient.
 Bones remember more than they let on, and she fully expects that one night, he will answer.

-# Relationships
+# Touchstones

 Despite spending far less time tutoring than she did in her early nights, Imogen still delights in offering extra instruction to mortals who show a sincere enthusiasm for obscure knowledge.
-Over the decades this habit has produced a long procession of protégés, assistants, and pupils—many of whom still feel a lingering sense of loyalty to the strange, brilliant woman who reshaped their minds.
+Over the decades this habit has produced a long procession of protégés, assistants, and pupils — many of whom still feel a lingering sense of loyalty to the strange, brilliant woman who reshaped their minds.

 ## Eddie Winterborn
 ### Research Assistant